 Her research has been supported by the U.S. and California Departments of Transportation, the National Science Foundation, the Department of Housing and Urban Development (HUD), the National Endowment for the Arts, the Mineta Transportation Institute, the Haynes Foundation, the Mellon Foundation, the Poverty and Race Research Action Council, the Gilbert Foundation, the Archstone Foundation, and the AARP, among others.

 Loukaitou-Sideris’s research on sexual harassment in public and transit environments was instrumental in the passing of the SB 1161 in California against sexual harassment on transit, and she was recently invited and gave a briefing to the White House Gender Policy Council on this topic.

 Loukaitou-Sideris has served as a consultant to the California Air Resources Board, Southern California Association of Governments, Project for Public Spaces, Los Angeles Neighborhood Initiative, Los Angeles Metro, LA DOT, the Greek government, and municipal and state governments on issues of transportation and urban design.

-EMPLOYMENT SCAM ALERT: UCLA is sometimes targeted by scam artists through external job board sites.
-If you feel you received bogus emails and offers from someone claiming to be Dean Gary Segura, please see this document to review some tips in order to avoid becoming targeted.
+EMPLOYMENT SCAM ALERT: UCLA is sometimes targeted by malicious parties through external job board sites.
+You will never be asked to pay a fee as part of the UCLA Luskin employment application process.
+If you feel you received bogus emails and offers from someone claiming to be Dean Loukaitou-Sideris, please contact UCLA’s Office of the Chief Information Security Officer.